 The implanted device uses stem cells to create beta cells that produce insulin.

 So far, the technology has worked in animals.
 As they await human trials, millions of people hope for this small implant to change the way they eat and work.
-You can also check out peak bioboost.
+You can also check out meticore or peak bioboost.

 2. Drone Delivery